Being involved in athletics helps you develop perseverance and the ability to do your best while under pressure.

 Phi Theta Kappa

 Phi Theta Kappa’s mission is to recognize and encourage the academic achievement of two-year college students and provide opportunities for individual growth and development through participation in honors, leadership, service, and fellowship programming.
-To be eligible for membership in the Beta Beta Beta Chapter of Phi Theta Kappa, students must complete a minimum of twelve credit hours at Ancilla College of Marian University and earn a cumulative grade point average of 3.5 or higher.
+To be eligible for membership in the Beta Beta Beta Chapter of Phi Theta Kappa, students must complete a minimum of twelve credit hours at Marian University's Ancilla College and earn a cumulative grade point average of 3.5 or higher.

 Student Government Association